 - Will your horse slowly, quietly, and confidently load and unload?

-Tying - Will your horse stand still when tied to: cross ties, hitching post, trailer, ground tie, etc.?
+Tying - Will your horse stand still when tied to cross ties, hitching posts, trailer, ground tie, etc.?

 Water/Bathing - Will your horse stand quietly while bathing him?